Introduction

 • PhD

-• For the Bachelor course or equivalent, usually applicants are required to have completed Year 12 or a Diploma course with a minimum GPA of 5.0/7 (in any discipline) and attained IELTS 6.5 (with no individual band below 6.0)
+• For the Bachelor course or equivalent, usually applicants are required to have completed Year 12 or a Diploma course with a minimum GPA of 5.0/7 (in any discipline) and attained IELTS 6.5 (with no individual band below 6.0).
+However, some universities have specific English requirements that students need to obtain the score of 7.0 for writing and speaking skills.

-What courses might you study for your Law degree in Australia?
+What majors might you study for your Law degree in Australia?

 • Civil Law